 - wear a face covering when visiting people aged 70 or over, or other vulnerable people - be sure to practice social distancing for their safety

-- meet people indoors or outdoors for social gatherings, but keep at least 2 metres apart - read more information about having visitors.
+- meet a limited number of people indoors or outdoors for social gatherings, but keep at least 2 metres apart - read more information about having visitors and social gatherings

 - attend medical appointments, collect medicine or other health products